Modern Slavery Act Statement

 5. Plans to Strengthen our Approach in the Future

-In the future, in accordance with the Human Rights DD system stipulated in the internal rules, we will conduct a risk survey on human rights for all JAL Group companies and departments every year, set priority issues for each year, and work toward respect for human rights.
+In accordance with the Human Rights DD system stipulated in the internal rules, we will conduct a risk survey on human rights for all JAL Group companies and departments every year, set priority issues for each year, and work toward respect for human rights.

 Through these efforts, we will act appropriately to prevent modern slavery and human trafficking in the JAL Group and the supply chain.